JP1128/JP1128/README.md

 </p>

 <p>
-I'm currently working with a local high school's Habitat for Humanity club to create a Flutter application that helps create and manage volunteer events and activities, record donations and student participation for volunteer hours, etc., The application incorporates MySQL database and AWS instances.
+I'm currently working with a local high school's Habitat for Humanity club to create a Flutter application that helps create and manage volunteer events and activities, record donations and student participation for volunteer hours, etc., The project incorporates Google's Firebase framework for NoSQL database.
+The project is currently published and available on the Google's Play Store.
 </p>

 <br>